 OVERVIEW

-THE Blues play their second consecutive away game on the bounce this weekend when they head to Real Bedford for a first-ever visit (3pm kick off)writes Craig Cooper.
+THE Blues play their second consecutive away game on the bounce on Tuesday when they head to Real Bedford for a first-ever visit, in their penultimate away game of the campaign (7.45pm kick off) writes Craig Cooper.

-The Blues win at AFC Sudbury last weekend, thanks to goals from Fraser Alexander, Joao Rangel and Ronnie Blois, meant Leiston stayed 8th in the league table.
+The Blues win at Quorn on Saturday, thanks to goals from Joao Rangel and Ronnie Blois, helped Leiston to a valuable win as they remained 11th in the league table.

 In the reverse fixture on Saturday 29th November 2025, the Blues beat Real Bedford 1-0, thanks to Eddie Jackson’s goal after the half hour mark.
 Leiston then had Kyle Callan-McFadden sent off on 36 minutes but the team dug in well late on to secure a really good three points.